invertase/notifee/packages/documentation/docs/react-native/docs/displaying-a-notification.md

 `channelId` is also passed inside of the `android` property object to assign the notification to the channel.
 On iOS platform, the call to `createChannel` resolves instantly & gracefully (iOS has no concept of a channel), then calls `displayNotification`.

+In addition to channels, small icons are also an Android-only concept and are required to display a notification.
+Notifee will fallback to `ic_launcher` if not set.

-> To learn more about channels, view the [Android Channels](/react-native/docs/android/channels) documentation.
+> To learn more about channels and small icons, view the [Android Channels](/react-native/docs/android/channels) and [Small Icon](/react-native/docs/android/smallIcon) documentation.

 Go ahead and press the button!
 A notification icon will appear on your device and will be visible when pulling down the notification shade.